UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Are water rates more expensive in the summer?

 While the fixed base rates usually stay consistent year-round, your total costs frequently surge during the summer months.
 This happens because watering lawns and gardens pushes your household consumption into higher, more expensive tiers of usage.
+By implementing smart summer water conservation tips, you can avoid these penalties.
 Under tiered rate structures, the price per gallon increases significantly as your volume crosses specific threshold limits.

 About the Author